ssharma2712/Little-Bootstraps/README.md

 <br />

-In the third step, aggregate ML phylogenies from all little samples to compute BCLs and precision (SE) using the ``lb_aggregator``  function in the aggregator.R file.
-Inputs for the aggregator function are:
+In the third step, aggregate ML phylogenies from all little samples to compute BCLs and precision (standard error, SE) using the ``lb_aggregator``  function in the lb_aggregator.R file.
+Inputs for the lb_aggregator function are:

 ```
-lb_aggregator(path, tree_format, candiate_tree, s = NULL, r = NULL, output_file = NULL)
+lb_aggregator(path, tree_format, candiate_tree, s = NULL, r = NULL, output_tree = NULL)

 path           : a character vector that specifies locations of the inferred ML trees.
 For example, inferred trees for little sample #1 should be stored in a directory named Subsample1 in the input directory.